elastic/integrations/docs/generic_guidelines.md

 #### Data types

-Given that all packages are basic, we should use Basic types (e.g. `histogram`. `wildcard`, etc.) when applicable.
+Given that all packages are basic, developers should use Basic types (e.g. `histogram`. `wildcard`, etc.) when applicable.
 Of course, for ECS (see below) we should use the type specified by ECS.

 #### ECS compliance

 An integration package should be compliant with the most recent version of ECS.
 This implies an increased amount of relevant ECS fields populated by an integration.

 Starting with ECS 1.6, ECS is going to start using Basic types for some fields.
-We should upgrade to the new types as part of the process.
+Integration fields should be upgraded to the new types as part of the process.

 #### Document all fields